adea-gerguri/ComputerNetworking_Sockets/README.md

-How to Run
+## How to Run

-1.Start the Server:
+1. *Start the Server*:
    java Server

-2.Start the Client:
+2. *Start the Client*:
    java Client

-3.Enter the admin password (123) for full access, or proceed with limited privileges.
+3. Enter the admin password (123) for full access, or proceed with limited privileges.

-Example Commands
+### Example Commands:

-sendmsg: Send an encrypted message.
+- sendmsg: Send an encrypted message.
-readfile: Read a file.
+- readfile: Read a file.
-createfile: Create a new file (Admin-only).
+- createfile: Create a new file (Admin-only).

-Folder Structure
+## Folder Structure

 src/
 ├── Client.java         # Client-side code